-In most cases you will always be charged for the following if noted in the contract itself.
+In most cases you will always be charged for the following:

 - Changing the surface of tatami mats and replacing shoji paper screens.